ansible/ansible/docs/docsite/rst/user_guide/playbooks_intro.rst

 Playbook Language Example
 `````````````````````````

-Playbooks are expressed in YAML format (see :doc:`YAMLSyntax`) and have a minimum of syntax, which intentionally
+Playbooks are expressed in YAML format (see :ref:`yaml_syntax`) and have a minimum of syntax, which intentionally
 tries to not be a programming language or script, but rather a model of a configuration or a process.

 Each playbook is composed of one or more 'plays' in a list.